Professor Richard Scully

 Biography

-Born in Melbourne and educated at Xavier College (1991-98), Richard discovered an early passion for History via Hergé's Adventures of Tintin, and the Astérix stories of René Goscinny and Albert Uderzo.
+Born in Melbourne and educated at Xavier College (1991-98), Richard discovered an early passion for History.
 He studied at Monash University (1999-2003), where he was awarded the Ian Turner Memorial Prize for his BA (Honours) thesis (2003) and the J. D. Legge Prize for the best overall result in fourth-year History (graduated 2004).
-While studying for his PhD (awarded 2008), Richard worked as a sessional tutor, Associate Lecturer, and Lecturer in History and International Studies.
-He came to the UNE at the beginning of 2009 as Lecturer in Modern European History, pursuing his interests in teaching the 1789-2000 period, and his main areas of research interest (the cultural history of Anglo-German relations; the Great War; comic art and political cartoons).
-In 2012, Richard was awarded a DECRA (Discovery Early Career Researcher Award) by the Australian Research Council, to explore the history of Anglo-American cartooning from 1721 (funded 2013-2015 inclusive); and a follow-up ARC Discovery Project (2023-2026) examines Australia's cartoon history.
-Richard has been Visiting Scholar at the Flinders University of South Australia (2014), the University of Cambridge (2015), and is a Fellow of the Royal Historical Society (2018-Present).
-Between 2018 and 2020, Richard served as the elected staff representative of the UNE University Council.
+While studying for his PhD (awarded 2008), Richard worked as a sessional tutor, Associate Lecturer, and Lecturer, in History and International Studies.
+He came to the UNE at the beginning of 2009 as Lecturer in Modern European History, pursuing his interests in teaching the 1789-2020s period, and his main areas of research interest (the cultural history of Anglo-German relations; the Great War; and the political cartoon).
+In 2012, Richard was awarded a DECRA (Discovery Early Career Researcher Award) by the Australian Research Council, to explore the global history of political cartoons (funding for 2013-2015 inclusive).
+In 2014, Richard was Visiting Scholar at the Flinders University of South Australia, and was also accepted as a Visiting Scholar at the University of Cambridge.
+Between 2018 and 2020, Richard served as the elected staff representative on the UNE University Council.
+Together with colleagues from Flinders University, Monash University, and the Australian Cartoonists' Association, since 2023, Richard has been Chief Investigator on the first full historical account of Australian cartooning (c.1780s-present).